-Pectoralis major’s main function is flexion, adduction, and internal rotation of the humerus, whereas pectoralis minor helps to create a downward rotation of the scapula and is also used for pushing the shoulder blades down ( scapular depression).
+The Pectoralis major’s main function is flexion, adduction, and internal rotation of the humerus, whereas the pectoralis minor helps to create a downward rotation of the scapula and is also used for pushing the shoulder blades down ( scapular depression).

 On the other hand, the back has so many muscles, out of which the major muscles are latissimus dorsi, rhomboids, and teres major.
-All these muscles are used for pulling movements like rowing, pull-ups, chin-ups, etc. So why train these antagonistic muscles together.
+All these muscles are used for pulling movements like rowing, pull-ups, chin-ups, etc. So why train these antagonistic muscles together?
 Let’s find the answer below!

 Why Should You Train Chest And Back Together?

 If you train opposite muscles at the same time, you are allowing enough time for the muscles to recover after each exercise.
-For example, if you do a a bench press of 3 sets and then do a lat pulldown, then during tour back exercise you are giving rest to the chest so that it can recover from the heavy bench presses you did before lat pulldowns.
+For example, if you do a bench press of 3 sets and then do a lat pulldown, then during the tour back exercise, you are giving rest to the chest so that it can recover from the heavy bench presses you did before lat pulldowns.

 So when you are finished with the lat pulldowns, your chest is again ready for another exercise because you allowed your chest muscles to get recovered.
 This way, both these muscles will get enough rest to recover from the intense exercise.

 Many people follow the same workout program for several months and after some time, their body does not show results.
 This happens because you are training the same way for months.
-To avoid this plateau, you should change your workout program after every 8-12 weeks depending upon your experience.
+To avoid this plateau, you should change your workout program after every 8-12 weeks depending on your experience.